arapulido/arapulido.github.io/blog/_posts/2023-02-03-datadog-admission-controller.markdown

 We can see that it has opted-in being modified using the label `admission.datadoghq.com/enabled: "true"`.

-After creating the resource, if we check the resource that is in the cluster, we can see that there are some differences with the one we created:
+After applying this definition, checking the resource that was actually created in the cluster, we can see that there are some differences, as the request was mutated:

 ```yaml
     env: